Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

 - `apipa_addresses` - (Optional) The list of APPIPA addresses.
 - `private_ip_address_allocation` - (Optional) The private IP allocation method.
 Possible values are Static or Dynamic.
 Defaults to Dynamic.
 - `public_ip` - (Optional) a `public_ip` block as defined below.
 Used to configure the Public IP Address for the IP Configuration.
+  - `id` - (Optional) The resource id of an existing public ip address to use for the IP Configuration.
   - `name` - (Optional) The name of the Public IP Address.
   - `allocation_method` - (Optional) The allocation method of the Public IP Address.
 Possible values are Static or Dynamic.
 Defaults to Dynamic.
   - `sku` - (Optional) The SKU of the Public IP Address.
 Possible values are Basic or Standard.
 Defaults to Standard.